How We Can Help Your Project

 Featured Case Studies

 Together with Pulitzer Prize-winning authors Nicholas Kristof and Sheryl WuDunn, Zynga, Frima Studio and some of the world’s leading NGOs, Games for Change executive produced this next step in the Half the Sky Movement‘s landmark transmedia campaign to transform players’ in-game actions into real-world donations.
-Launched in March 2013, the game has attracted more than 1.25 million registered players to date, who have contributed over $470,000 in direct and sponsored donations.
+Launched in March 2013, the game has attracted more than 1.3 million registered players to date, who have contributed nearly $500,000 in direct and sponsored donations.

 The game is available in English and French, with Hindi and Swahili versions on the way soon.